kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Shunned by international feminists

-- Well known feminists reach out to me to see if they can help.
+- Well known feminists reach out to me on X to see if they can help.
 - I cannot be clear with them about what the Dénia hackers are going to do because it is all suggestions from ramped up threats online.
-- I explain I've been terrorized for nearly a year by teachers and staff at the conservatory, and relentlessly online too.
+- I explain I've been terrorized for nearly a year by teachers and staff at the conservatory, and had been relentlessly harassed and stalked online too.
 - They decide unilaterally I'm lying and that I'm not to be trusted.
 - One woman upsets me enormously by telling me, "you're not being hacked", as if it's all in my mind.
 She then tells me I'm lying and I should get help!
 - This was extraordinarily triggering and so unbelievable I started to think that the woman I was talking to was not who she said she was.